LylChun/EPGminer/README.md

 A streamlined version of `EPGminer` is available as a Shiny application.
 The `EPGminer` App web version may be launched via the user’s web browser with no installation or other software dependencies required.
-The app has been tested in Chrome, Edge, and **insert**.
+The app has been tested in the following browsers:

+Chrome Version 99.0.4844.51 Edge Version 99.0.1150.39 Safari Version 15.2

 Note that due to server limitations, the web version is limited in memory and should not be used for datasets that exceed 100mb at most.

 The `EPGminer` app local version must be installed with the R package itself and System Requirements are as noted above.